 Individual students may select a topic to explore on their own.
 Bibliography and study is overseen by a member of the IBS core faculty, who is responsible for evaluating work produced.
 Independent study may be taken only with the approval of the student's advisor, and the Dean.
 Independent study courses are to be used only to augment the regularly offered curriculum with study required by the student's preparation for thesis.
-A maximim of one directed studies course per year may be taken (i.e., 3 units per 24 units of program requirements).
+A maximum of one directed studies course per year may be taken (i.e., 3 units per 24 units of program requirements).
+SRC 8888 is used to upgrade a course to a higher registration level by completing additional work at the course instructor's discretion.